kevinzakka/pytorch-goodies/README.md

 - `nn.Conv2D`
     - `weight` and `bias`: uniform distribution [-limit, +limit] where `limit` is `1. / sqrt(fan_in)` and `fan_in` is the number of input units in the weight tensor.

-**Note:** we usually initialize the biases to be zero since the asymmetry breaking is done by the weights ([source](http://cs231n.github.io/neural-networks-2/#init)).
+With this implementation, the variance of the layer outputs is equal to `Var(W) = 1 / 3 * sqrt(fan_in)` which isn't the best initialization strategy out there.

+Note that PyTorch provides convenience functions for some of the initializations.
+The input and output shapes are computed using the method `_calculate_fan_in_and_fan_out()` and a `gain()` method scales the standard deviation to suit a particular activation.

 #### Xavier Initialization

-The above default initialization is not the best initialization strategy for symmetry breaking.
-Ideally, we want the variance of the outputs and the gradients to be the same in each layer.
+The problem with random weight initialization is that the distribution of the outputs in a layer has a variance that grows linearly with the number of inputs.
+Ideally, we want to initialize the weights in a way that ensures good forward and backward data flow through the network.
+That is, we don't want the activations to be consistently shrinking or increasing as we progress through the different layers.

-To achieve this, we need an initialization from a uniform distribution with `Var(W) = 2 / (fan_in, fan_out)`.
+To achieve this, we need to initialize the weight vector `W` of a layer from a uniform distribution with `Var(W) = 2 / (fan_in + fan_out)` (add explanation later).
 Some people choose to sample from a normal distribution, check [this discussion](https://github.com/keras-team/keras/issues/52) for empirical evidence that a uniform distribution gives better results.

-Using the formula for the variance of a uniform distirbution, we derive that the weights should be initialized from a uniform distribution [-limit, +limit] where `limit` is `sqrt(6 / (fan_in + fan_out))`.
+Using the formula for the variance of a uniform distribution, we derive that the weights should be initialized from a uniform distribution [-limit, +limit] where `limit` is `sqrt(6) / sqrt(fan_in + fan_out)`.

-**Note:** the above derivation assumed zero-mean inputs and weights.
+Note that the above derivation assumed zero-mean inputs and weights.
 This is not generally the case and may vary with the activation function used.
 Thus, this initialization is a general-purpose one meant to "work" pretty well in practice.
 Other initializations can be tailored to particular activations.

+It is also important to mention that we usually don't do some fancy initialization for the biases, but rather set them all to be zero ([source](http://cs231n.github.io/neural-networks-2/#init)).

 ```python
 # xavier init